This article has links to products and services we love, which we may make commission from.

 It’s one of my all-time personal favourites.

-For those who love a wheat beer wanderlust is one for you.
+For those who love wheat beer, wanderlust is one for you.

-Made with Scottish pilsner malt, German hops and the brewery’s signature house Belgian yeast, a fusion of Scottish ingredients meets classic wheat beer style.
+Made with Scottish pilsner malt, German hops, and the brewery’s signature house Belgian yeast, this is a fusion of Scottish ingredients meets classic wheat beer style.

 Delicious and refreshing.
 A Scottish take on a Belgian classic.